 Models of Monetization in Indie Games

-This is a classic monetization method that suits almost all games.
-The bottom line is that during the gameplay the player is offered some additional bonuses that will significantly improve and simplify the walkthrough or simply play a purely decorative role.
-These can be extra hit points, clothing for a character, bonus abilities, or weapons.
+This is a classic way of monetization, which is suitable for almost all games.
+The bottom line is that during the gameplay, the player is offered some additional bonuses that will significantly improve and simplify the walkthrough or simply play a purely decorative role.
+These can be extra hit points, clothing for the character, bonus abilities, or weapons.

 - Advertising upon exiting the game.
 These ads are triggered when a user leaves the game: this is a great time to advertise another game of your partner, for example.